The State of Gun Violence in Charlottesville & Albemarle

 People can also obtain guns illegally: from manufacturing their own, to under-the-table sales, to trade and barters, and theft.

-This section explores two means of accessing guns in Charlottesville and Albemarle: from the many licensed dealers and from thefts, specifically from vehicles.
+This section explores two means of accessing guns in Charlottesville and Albemarle: from the many licensed dealers and from thefts, specifically thefts from vehicles.

 Firearms Dealers

 The Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) maintains a record of all federally licensed firearms dealers.
 Some of these dealers are widely frequented businesses, such as the Walmart on Route 29, while others are individuals that operate out of residential neighborhoods.
-The list and map below show the 22 authorized dealers in Charlottesville and Albemarle county as of April 2024.
+The list and map below show the 19 authorized dealers in Charlottesville and Albemarle county as of January 2025.

 Map